 The power of a wellbeing economy for climate, health and equity

-The events of 2020–21, such as the catastrophic Australian bushfires, floods, drought and the COVID-19 pandemic remind us the world is rapidly changing.
+The ongoing impacts of climate and health crisis in Australia, such as catastrophic bushfires, floods, drought and the COVID-19 pandemic, remind us the world is rapidly changing.
 This presents challenges and consequences for human and planetary health, and the wellbeing of current and future generations.
 Social, environmental and economic imbalances pose a threat to all, but particularly people living on low incomes or experiencing disadvantage.

 The imperative to ‘build back better’ creates opportunities for governments to look for new ways of working to better support the health and wellbeing of the community now and into the future.